Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: Toy model

-i.e. a parabolic dispersion in plane with a mass $m^* = \hbar^2/2ta_{\parallel}^2$ and interlayer separation $a$.
+We consider a toy model with dispersion given by Eq.~\ref{eqn:toy_model_first}, i.e. a parabolic dispersion in plane with a mass $m^*$ and interlayer separation $a$.
+For the purpose of discussing the doping of this model we can understand it as the parabolic limit of an in-plane nearest-neighbor hopping model with hopping amplitude $t=\hbar^2/2m^* a_{\parallel}^2$.
 We will further take the scattering rate to be a constant $\Gamma = 1/\tau$ and assume that $\omega_0\tau = eB\tau/m^*\lesssim 1$.
 This toy model is chosen to be the simplest possible model which still allows for $\v{k}$-dependent interlayer hopping.
 Despite its simplicity it will allow us to understand several things about the ADMR curves seen in \cite{fang_fermi_2020}, which we discuss in the summary of our main results.
 In this subsection we will not attempt to match the parameters of the model or even the doping level to that directly pertinent to the cuprates.
 Thus the model in this section should not be viewed as directly relevant to the experiments.
 Rather our goal will be to explore the physics of what controls whether the ADMR curves show an upturn or downturn within a simple context so as to gain intuition.
 In the subsequent subsection we perform calculations with realistic parameters for the cuprates, and the intuition obtained from this subsection will be useful in understanding the results.

 We turn to the specifics of the toy model to elucidate this intuition.
 First we take $\left(t^\perp_\phi\right)^2$ to have $C_4$ symmetry.
 As seen in Figure \ref{fig:tperp_van_Hove} the large Fermi surfaces on both sides of the van Hove singularity will possess this symmetry.
 Then within the semi-classical limit the equations of motion for $\epsilon(k,\phi, k_z)$ are given by $\hbar \dot{\v{k}} = e\v{B}\times \v{v}(\v{k})$, where the full equations of motion can be found as Eq.~\ref{eqn:full_EOM}.
 To lowest order in $t^\perp$ they are given by $k=\mathrm{const.}, \dot{\phi} = \omega_0\cos\theta'$ and $\dot{k}_z = \omega_0\sin\theta'\sin(\phi-\phi')k$, where $\omega_0 = eB/m^*$.